bingliang-zh/bass-tabs/README.md

 All tabs are written with [MuseScore](https://musescore.org/), you can use it to open/edit/print the tabs.

 All tabs are free to use, 🤘.
-If you like this project or find these tabs useful, a star will be appreciated.
+If you like this project or find these tabs useful, a star will be appreciated ⭐.

 Click "Code -> Download ZIP" to download all the tabs.